liumapp/DNSBrood/README.md

 * only support Linux/Unix System

 * make sure your system have rsync

+* you will need maven to build the project.

 * you will need root permission to run dnsbrood.sh , because system port of 53 require it.